steventian1101/world-clock-extension/README.md

-# World Clock — Chrome Side-Panel Extension
+# ScorpioN — Chrome Side-Panel World Clock

-A multi-timezone world clock that lives in Chrome's side panel.
-Search any major city or country, add it as a clock, and watch them all tick in sync.
+A multi-timezone world clock that lives in Chrome's side panel, with a friendly walking-scorpion mascot.
+Search any major city or country, add it as a clock, reorder cards by drag, and watch them all tick in sync.

+(Internally the extension is still registered as "World Clock Side Panel" — the ScorpioN branding lives in the UI.)

 ## Features